-Humboldt Bay consists of two basins.
-The northern basin is the Arcata Bay and the southern basin is the Humboldt Bay.
-The two basins are connected by a channel of water.
-The bay ranges from one-half-of-a-mile to 14-miles in width.
+Humboldt Bay is composed of two distinct basins.
+The northern basin is known as Arcata Bay, while the southern basin is simply called Humboldt Bay.
+These two basins are connected by a channel of water, and the overall bay ranges from half a mile to 14 miles in width.

-Large parts of the bay are included within the Humboldt Bay National Wildlife Refuge, and it’s a prime spot for paddling and observing marine life.
-The peak season to view wildlife is from September through April.
-Humboldt Bay is also a working bay, and one will see large vessels loaded with logs and many small fishing vessels headed out to sea and back.
+Large portions of Humboldt Bay fall within the Humboldt Bay National Wildlife Refuge, making it a prime destination for paddling and wildlife observation.
+The peak season to view marine life is September through April.
+Humboldt Bay also functions as a working port, with large vessels transporting logs and numerous small fishing boats regularly coming and going.

-Paddlers should always be aware that tides, wind, and weather change rapidly on Humboldt Bay.
+Paddlers should exercise caution, however, as tides, winds, and weather can change rapidly on Humboldt Bay.

 Map of Humboldt Bay